Your Planting Zone is:

 Description

-Also known as Viola Pedata, it matures up to 3" inches in height.
+Bird's Foot Violet, also known as Viola Pedata, matures up to 3" inches in height.
 It has beautiful petals filled with a brilliant orange center.
-The leaves are shaped like bird's feet, thus the name Bird Foot violet.
+The leaves are shaped like bird's feet, thus the name.

-It is commonly found in dry, upland sites.
-They are often seen in Eastern North America, the Midwest, and Southern parts of the United States.
-Bird-foot violets are low-lying perennials that tend to clump together.
-Bird-foot violet blooms from April to June and sometimes thrives again in the fall.
-The Bird-foot violet grows wild and is used as a ground cover by homeowners.
+It is commonly found in dry, upland sites, often in Eastern North America, the Midwest, and southern parts of the United States.
+It is a low-lying perennial that tends to clump together.
+It blooms from April to June and sometimes thrives again in the fall.
+It grows wild and is used as a ground cover by homeowners.

 Birds Foot Violet is an Excellent Source of Ground Coverage

-Birds' Foot Violets are high for ground coverings because they are spread by rhizomes, which stem under the ground and grow sideways; these rhizomes can send up new stems, which make new plants.
+They are high for ground coverings because they are spread by rhizomes, which stem under the ground and grow sideways; these rhizomes can send up new stems, which make new plants.
 The delicate flower leaves have a definite separation between them.
-The petals range from pale to dark violet with an orange center.
+The petals range from pale to dark with an orange center.

 The Bird Foot Violet appears flat and 1-1 ½ inches long.
-Birds Foot violet leaves of the flower are roughly ¾ to 2 inches long.
-The flower has five petals; often, all the leaves are the same color, ranging from light to dark violet, and turn white toward the center of the flower.
+Its flower leaves are roughly ¾ to 2 inches long.
+The flower has five petals; often, all the leaves are the same color, ranging from light to dark, and turn white toward the center of the flower.

-However, sometimes the two upper petals are dark violet, and the lower three are light blue or violet.
+However, the two upper petals are sometimes dark, and the lower three are light blue.
 The soil tends to be dry; these flowers typically do well in sandy or slightly rocky soils.
 These flowers can develop crown rot if the ground isn't bare and doesn't drain well.
 Weeds can also overtake them, so they must be kept in a weed-free area.

 Reviews